andrewcooke/choochoo/docs/kit.md

 So I wanted to make a solution that made my life as simple as possible.
 The result is a command line tool where I can type

-    > ch2 kit add cotic chain pc1110
+    > ch2 kit change cotic chain pc1110

 when I add a SRAM PC1110 chain to my Cotic bike, and everything else is done for me, automatically.

-If I want statistics on chains, I can type:
+If I want statistics (how far I've ridden, how long it's lasted) on chains, I can type:

     > ch2 kit statistics chain

-If I want statistics on that particular model:
+And if I want statistics on that particular model:

     > ch2 kit statistics pc1110